spkcspider/spkcspider/README.md

 ## Caveats

+allow_domain_mode NULL errors:

+some migration failed and now it is neccessary to redo them manually

+connect to database and execute:
+ALTER TABLE spider_base_usercomponent DROP COLUMN allow_domain_mode;
+ALTER TABLE spider_base_assignedcontent DROP COLUMN allow_domain_mode;

+this doesn't work in sqlite3 (
+  export data (and remove allow_domain_mode if specified) recreate db file import data
+  see: http://www.sqlitetutorial.net/sqlite-alter-table/ why you don't want to try it manually )

 Mysql works with some special settings:
 Require mysql to use utf8 charset
 To unbreak tests, use 'CHARSET': 'utf8':